China pushes emergency use of COVID vaccine despite concerns

 A Chinese health official said Friday that China, which has largely eradicated the disease, needs to take steps to prevent it from coming back.
 But one outside expert questioned the need for emergency use when the virus is no longer spreading in the country where it was first detected.

-It’s unclear exactly who and how many people have been injected so far, but Chinese vaccine makes have offered some clues.
+It’s unclear exactly who and how many people have been injected so far, but Chinese vaccine makers have offered some clues.
 State-owned Sinopharm subsidiary CNBG has given the vaccine to 350,000 people outside its clinical trials, which have about 40,000 people enrolled, a top CNBG executive said recently.

 Another company, SinoVac, has injected 90% of its employees and family members, or about 3,000 people, most under the emergency-use provision, CEO Yin Weidong said.
 It has also provided tens of thousands of rounds of its CoronaVac to the Beijing city government.